professionalecho/LURPS/README.md

 ## Committing Changes, and Really Committing Them

-Once you're happy with the site, use GitHub to commit the changes to here.
-Then, with your Webmaster Powers, connect to the LURPS webspace (via the [university's VPN](http://lancasteranswers.lancs.ac.uk/portal/app/portlets/results/viewsolution.jsp?solutionid=111025142706591&isguest=true)), take the entire contents of the (hopefully hitherto untouched) `_site` folder and put them in there.
-You may get a lot of notifications about replacing files, because you're updating every single one of them.
+Once you&rsquo;re happy with the site, use GitHub to commit the changes to here.
+Then, with your Webmaster Powers, connect to the LURPS webspace (via the [university&rsquo;s VPN](http://lancasteranswers.lancs.ac.uk/portal/app/portlets/results/viewsolution.jsp?solutionid=111025142706591&isguest=true)), take the entire contents of the (hopefully hitherto untouched) `_site` folder and put them in there.
+You may get a lot of notifications about replacing files, because you&rsquo;re updating every single one of them.
 It should be fine.

-If it isn't fine, you can always download an older version of the site from here to try again.
-And if it is extremely un-fine, let me know, and I'll see what I can do.
+If it isn&rsquo;t fine, you can always download an older version of the site from here to try again.
+And if it is extremely un-fine, let me know, and I&rsquo;ll see what I can do.

 ## Tips

 If you link to anywhere on the site, use the code `{{ site.baseurl }}`.
-This means www.lurps.co.uk, so for example if you're trying to access the stylesheet type `"{{ site.baseurl }}/css/style.css"`.
+This means www.lurps.co.uk, so for example if you&rsquo;re trying to access the stylesheet type `"{{ site.baseurl }}/css/style.css"`.
 This will then correctly render both on the local host and on the live site, without you having to change it between.

-Try not to change much in `_layouts/default.html`, as that's where much of the secret code hides.
+Try not to change much in `_layouts/default.html`, as that&rsquo;s where much of the secret code hides.

-In terms of whether to use Markdown or HTML for a new page, I generally prefer to use Markdown unless the page needs to make use of Bootstrap's grid system.
+In terms of whether to use Markdown or HTML for a new page, I generally prefer to use Markdown unless the page needs to make use of Bootstrap&rsquo;s grid system.
 Markdown is super easy to learn, and you can look at any of the `.md` pages on the site for examples of how it works.
-It's basically `##` for your headers, and your text as it is.
+It&rsquo;s basically `##` for your headers, and your text as it is.